omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

 be reinforced by smoking behavior.

-Homophily is pertinent to this case as it reflects the extent to which pockets of higher *prevalence* of smoking, slowing the diffusion of information were this to promote healthier behavior.
+Homophily is pertinent to this case as it reflects the extent to which pockets of higher *prevalence* of smoking exist.
+Against the context of a health intervention this would slow the diffusion of information to teenagers at *higher risk* due to the close-knit nature of their social groups.

 ## 08 - Model Fit